jmaraya1229/horiseon-webpage/README.md

 # Horiseon webpage

 ## The Task
-The following webpage was refactored in order for the codebase to follow accessibility standards so that the web site would be optimized for search engines.
+The following webpage was refactored in order for the codebase to follow accessibility standards.
 Modifications were made to the index.html and style.css in order to fulfill this requirement.

 ## HTML Modifications
 * Changed "website" in title tag to "Horiseon" to reflect the webpage.